chetan-codes/Cotton-Disease-Prediction/README.md

 # Cotton Disease Prediction
 This is a supervised machine learning problem which uses deep learning techniques.
-In this project we use transfer learning techniques ResNet50 with Sequential API
+In this project we use transfer learning techniques ResNet50 with Sequential API.